 - Intellectual property rights and interests (e.g., patents, licensing agreements, trademarks, or copyrights) upon receipt of income related to such rights and interests;

-- For PHS-funded investigators, any reimbursed or sponsored travel related to their institutional responsibilities if the value when aggregated exceeds $5,000 from any single entity.
+- For PHS-funded investigators, any reimbursed or sponsored travel related to the investigator's institutional responsibilities if the value, when aggregated, exceeds $5,000 from any single entity.

 When do I need to submit or update a financial disclosure?